Rhubarb + Almond Pound Cake

 1 c rhubarb, washed and leaves trimmed, chopped into about 1/4 inch cubes, plus 1 extra stalk, cut into 2 inch slices on the bias (optional)

-Preheat oven to 350 °F. Butter and flour a 9 x 3 inch loaf pan and set aside.
+Preheat oven to 350 °F. Butter and flour a 9 x 5 x 3 inch loaf pan (or any standard loaf pan will work) and set aside.
 In a small bowl, toss together the rhubarb with 1 tablespoon of flour and set aside.
 In the bowl of a stand mixer, whip the butter and sugar on high for a good 8 minutes, until light and fluffy.
 Keeping the mixer on high, add in the eggs, one at a time, beating well after each addition.
 (Note: All this whipping is so important because it's what's going to leaven the cake.
 So put some good tunes on and dance it out while your mixer is going to town!
 Here's a playlist for ya.)
 Turn the mixer down to low and beat in the almond extract and salt.
-Add in the remaining 2 cups of flour and mix until just combined.
+Add in the remaining 2 cups of flour and the cream of tartar and mix until just combined.
 Remove bowl from mixer and using a rubber spatula, gently stir in the rhubarb by hand.
 Add the batter to your prepared loaf pan and spread evenly with an offset spatula or back of a spoon.
 If using the additional rhubarb slices for the top, gently press them into the surface of the batter in whatever pattern you'd like.
 I went with a chevron pattern by cutting the pieces on the bias.
+Sprinkle the surface with raw sugar.
 Bake the cake for about 60 minutes, until golden brown on top and a toothpick inserted in to the center comes out clean.
 Since all ovens are a little different, start checking the cake for doneness after about 40 minutes.
 Allow to cool fully on a wire rack before slicing then enjoy!